HTTP-RPC/Lima/README.md

 Setting both properties to `true` produces the same behavior as anchoring a subview to all sides of an `LMAnchorView`.

 ## LMTableViewCell and LMTableViewHeaderFooterView
 The `LMTableViewCell` and `LMTableViewHeaderFooterView` classes facilitates the declaration of custom table view content.
 They can also be used as the base class for custom cell and header/footer view classes.
-For example:
+For [example](LimaTest/TableViewCellController.swift):

 <img src="README/table-view-cell.png" width="250px"/>

-The complete source code for this example can be found [here](LimaTest/TableViewCellController.swift).

 # Initializer Callbacks
 All Lima initializers provide a trailing closure that can be used to further customize the instantiated view.
 This callback is automatically invoked by the initializer before it returns.